 Who We Are

-The Indore Cancer Foundation Public Charitable Trust (ICF) was launched on December 27, 1988, in the presence of Dr. Jatin P. Shah, Professor and Chief, Head and Neck Service, Memorial Sloan-Kettering Cancer Center, New York; Late Mr. Sunil Dutt, former M.P. from Mumbai; Mr. Surendra Wadhwani, Hong Kong; and prominent citizens of Indore.
+The Indore Cancer Foundation (ICF) was launched on December 27, 1988, in the presence of Dr. Jatin P. Shah, the then Professor, and Chief, Head and Neck Service, Memorial Sloan-Kettering Cancer Center, New York; Late Mr. Sunil Dutt, former M.P. from Mumbai; Mr. Surendra Wadhwani, Hong Kong; and prominent citizens of Indore.

-The Foundation, a registered public charitable trust under statutory rules of the state government of Madhya Pradesh Public Trust Act, 1951, was settled on November 14th, 1989, by Ms. Usha Devi Holkar, ex-ruler of Indore and her husband Mr. Satish Chandra Malhotra, Chairman, Empire Industries, Mumbai.
+The Foundation, a charitable trust registered under the Madhya Pradesh Public Trust Act, 1951, was settled on November 14th, 1989, by Smt.
+Usha Devi Holkar, ex-ruler of Indore, and her husband Mr. Satish Chandra Malhotra, Chairman, Empire Industries, Mumbai.

-Some of the significant objectives of our organization include public education; medical education; programmes in line with the National Cancer Control Programme/national perspective; setting up a state-of-the-art institute, the first of its kind in the world, focusing on the commonest cancers in adult Indian men, the head & neck cancers; work on preventive strategies, diagnostic programmes, and clinical & basic research; and offer palliative care to those beyond cure.
+Some of the significant objects of the trust, collectively referred to as “Project Cancer’, are: public education; medical education; programs in line with the National Cancer Control Programme; setting up a state-of-the-art institute, the first of its kind in the world, focusing on the commonest cancers in adult Indian men, the head & neck cancers, work on preventive strategies, diagnostic programs, and clinical & basic research; and offer palliative care to those beyond cure.

 All that we have achieved thus far, we owe to the synergy of the tireless efforts and collective wisdom of all those involved, our partners in progress.
 However, there is much that still needs to be done.